20 Practical Gifts for Someone Traveling Abroad Indefinitely

 18. A nice piece of jewelry

 I find that a really nice, simple piece of jewelry can help make an outfit.
 I’m in love with gold hoops or a gold medallion necklaces.
 See if your traveler likes to wear a little jewelry and what metal they prefer.
 Then get them a really nice version of what they have.
-For example, my “gold” hoops are just some cheap ones I picked up from Target to see if I liked the style.
-I know I do now, so I’m getting some 14kt ones, which are much better for my skin.
+My mom got be a cute pair of 14kt gold hoops for Christmas, and I’ve been wearing them constantly.

 I love, love, love my Kindle!
 It really does make reading while traveling so much easier.
 Once I got it, I found myself reading a lot more over listening to Audible.